No package verification nor download integrity on CentOS/RHEL repositories

 If this is somehow not feasible, one can enable HTTPS on the repository server.
 Since Let's Encrypt has become public there is no reason for software source to not be served securely nor without signatures.

-#4 Updated by Javi Fontan almost 4 years ago
+#4 Updated by Javi Fontan about 4 years ago

 - Assignee set to Javi Fontan